MMesbahU/Weggis/Files/angsd.md

 * how to perform SNP and genotype calling
 * how to estimate summary stats taking data uncertainty into account.

-Again, we will use 60 BAM files of human samples (of African, European, and Native American descent), a reference genome, and putative ancestral sequence.
+Again, we will use 80 BAM files of human samples (of African, European, East Asian, and Native American descent), a reference genome, and putative ancestral sequence.
 The human data represents a small genomic region (1MB on chromosome 11) extracted from the 1000 Genomes Project data set, encompassing the FADS gene family.
 Also, to make things more interesting, we have downsampled our data to an average mean depth of 2X.